The Rain in Spain Convertible Cowl

 I warped my Cricket Loom using the direct peg warping method.

-Step 4: Repeat the above and desired.
+Repeat the above as desired.
 The more repeats, the larger the hole.

 In the coming days, Bristol will be releasing her knit pattern using the same yarn and color as I did.
 If you'd like to become a stockist for Cashgora yarn, please contact Casey.
 If you are attending TNNA this summer in Cleveland, see these pieces in person at the Schacht Booth #1042, and the Portfiber Booth #1216.